 Especially the underlying technology of Bitcoin, the blockchain.
-It has the potential to be a truly game-changer in spaces such as banking, insurance, supply chain, identity or the internet itself, to bring more efficiency, transparency, fairness and security.
+It has the potential to be a true game-changer in spaces such as banking, insurance, supply chain, identity or the internet itself, to bring more efficiency, transparency, fairness, and security.

 Would you like to receive the Flag Theory Master Course in your email?

 NOTICE: The contents of this article are not to be considered as a legal opinion or investment or financial or tax advice and should not be relied upon as such.
 Far Horizon Capital Inc does not hold itself out as a legal or tax or financial advisor.
 If you wish to receive a legal opinion or financial or tax advice on the matter(s) in this article please contact our offices and we will refer you to an appropriate practitioner.
 Use of our website FlagTheory.com is subject to our terms and conditions.